hkjpotato/frontend101/design pattern/observer pattern/README.md

 	}
 }
 ```
 The above example has some defaults.
 For example, observers(tom and jerry) need to know the name of the subject(store) so as to listen to a specific event.
 Besides, each subject(store) needs to maintain its own clientList.
-//To solve that, we can create a middleware, which is a global Event system.
+To solve that, we can create a middleware, which is a global Event system.

 ```javascript
 var Event = (function(){